Bitrix24 Helpdesk

 datediff

-It allows to calculate the difference between dates.
+Calculate the difference between two dates.

 The difference can be output in different units, depending on the solving tasks.